Enterprise Email Security

-58% of cyber attacks target small businesses.
-The majority happen by email.
-Why is enterprise email not secure?
+58% of cyber attacks target businesses - the majority, by email.
+Why is enterprise email not secure, and how can you get protected?

 Email has grown bigger than its origins

 Email has been around nearly as long as the internet, and it was never designed as a secure method of communication.
 When you send an email, just like other internet data, it travels through multiple nodes.
-At any one of these, a bad actor could be present.
+At any one of these nodes, a bad actor could be present.
 It could be at your mail server, the server of your recipient, or somewhere in the middle.
-The thing is, there's no way to guarantee security at every stage.

 Email: internal and external risks